dcmnhb/tempview/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-718a45dd9cf7e7f842a935f5ebbe5719a5e09af4491e668f4dbf3b35d5cca122.svg)](https://classroom.github.com/online_ide?assignment_repo_id=14806120&assignment_repo_type=AssignmentRepo)

-# Studio Project Starter Code
+# Studio 1 Project: Historical Temperature Tracker
 Starter code for the Studio Project.
 This is a simple layout connected to a GitHub Classroom that serves as the basis for implementing the studio project.

 This example program provides: